chain-bot/prices/README.md

 </p>

 Web-Scraper for crypto prices built in Go.
-1 Minute candle-stick data is scraped and stored in influxdb.
+Web-socket feeds pull live prices from supported exchanges (WIP), with a minutely cron job filling in any missing data.
-Web-socket feeds pull live prices from supported exchanges (WIP).
+1 Minute candle-stick data is stored in influxdb.

 Supported Exchanges:
 - Binance